Gianpiero Piovani

-Gianpiero Piovani (born 12 January June 1968) is an Italian professional football manager and former player who is the current head coach of Serie A club Inter Milan Women.
+Gianpiero Piovani (born 12 January June 1968) is an Italian professional football manager and former player who is the current head coach of Serie A club AS Roma Women.
 He played as a forward.

 Club career

 Piovani was born in Orzinuovi.
 His long football career began in the 1985–86 season, when, although he was still very young, he joined Brescia Calcio and played 13 matches.
 He then moved to Parma F.C., which had just returned to B under Arrigo Sacchi.
 He was trained by the famous coach one year long and had 30 appearances and shot 4 goals.
 When the coach went A.C.
 Milan Piovani returned to Brescia.
 He was then fetched by coach Claudio Ranieri to Cagliari Calcio, where he helped to promote to Serie B.

 Piovani played for Piacenza Calcio between 1990 and 2001.
 In this period Piacenza achieved its best so far: 12th in the 1997–98 Serie A season.